Wichelen

 Wichelen (/nl/) is a municipality located in the Denderstreek in the Belgian province of East Flanders, comprising the towns of Schellebelle, Serskamp and Wichelen proper.
-In 2021, its population was 11,690 and its area 22.87 km².
+In 2021, its population was 11,690 and its area 22.87 km^{2}.

+The river Scheldt runs through Wichelen, and in Schellebelle, it is crossed by the Schellebelle ferry.
 The Molenbeek crosses Wichelen in Schellebelle, Serskamp and Wichelen.
+Natural areas of interest include the Kalkense Meersen near Schellebelle, Bergenmeersen in Wichelen, and Serskampse bossen near Serskamp.

+Luxury lingerie manufacturer Van de Velde N.V. and distillery Rubbens are headquartered in the municipality.